core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 If a client sends a CoAP request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client MUST perform the steps defined in {{ssec-req-send-steps}}.
 In particular, this results in a request sent to the proxy including a Multicast-Timeout Option.

-The client processes the CoAP responses forwarded back by the proxy as defined in {{ssec-resp-proc-client}}, with the following differences at step 3.
+The client processes the CoAP responses forwarded back by the proxy as defined in {{ssec-resp-proc-client}}, with the following differences at Step 3.

-* If the client wishes to send a follow-up unicast request intended only to the server that originated the response, then the client sends such a request according to the addressing information specified by the CRI retrieved from the value of the Reply-From Option.
-Effectively, the client sends the unicast request to the proxy.
+* If the client wishes to send a follow-up unicast request intended only to the origin server that generated the response, then the client sends such a request according to the addressing information specified by the CRI retrieved from the value of the Reply-From Option.

+   Effectively, the client sends the unicast request either directly to the origin server (in case the proxy stands in only for the whole group of servers, but not for the individual servers in the group), or to the proxy (in case the proxy stands in for both the whole group of servers and the individual servers in the group).

    In case the value of the Reply-From Option specifies also a CRI reference as second element of the CBOR sequence, then the client includes the Uri-Host, Uri-Port, and Uri-Path Options in the unicast request, according to what is specified by the corresponding elements of the CRI reference.
-If the client wants to specify additional path segments that identify a specific resource at the origin server, then the corresponding Uri-Path Options are included in the request after the Uri-Path options corresponding to the path component of the CRI reference.
+If the client wants to specify additional path segments that identify a specific resource at the origin server, then the corresponding Uri-Path Options are included in the request after the Uri-Path Options corresponding to the path component of the CRI reference.

 # Caching # {#sec-proxy-caching}

 A proxy MAY cache responses to a group request, as defined in {{Section 5.7.1 of RFC7252}}.
-In particular, the same rules apply to determine the set of request options used as "Cache-Key", and to determine the max-age values offered for responses served from the cache.
+In particular, the same rules apply to determine the set of request options used as "Cache-Key" and to determine the max-age values offered for responses served from the cache.

-A cache entry is associated with one server and stores one response from that server, regardless whether it is a response to a unicast request or to a group request.
+A cache entry is associated with one server and stores one response from that server, regardless of whether it is a response to a unicast request or to a group request.
 The following two types of requests can produce a hit to a cache entry.

 * A matching request intended to that server, i.e., to the corresponding unicast URI.

   When the stored response is a response to a unicast request to the server, the unicast URI of the matching request is the same target URI used for the original unicast request.

-   When the stored response is a response to a group request to the CoAP group, the unicast URI of the matching request is the target URI obtained by replacing the authority part of the group URI in the original group request with the transport-layer source address and port number of the response.
+  When the stored response is a response to a group request to the CoAP group, the unicast URI of the matching request is the target URI obtained by replacing the authority component of the group URI in the original group request with the transport-layer source address and port number of the response.

 * A matching group request intended to the CoAP group, i.e., to the corresponding group URI.

   That is, a matching group request produces a hit to multiple cache entries, each of which associated with one of the CoAP servers currently member of the CoAP group.

   Note that, as per the freshness model defined in {{sec-proxy-caching-freshness}}, the proxy might serve a group request exclusively from its cached responses only when it knows all the CoAP servers that are current members of the CoAP group and it has a valid cache entry for each of them.

 When forwarding a GET or FETCH group request to the servers in the CoAP group, the proxy behaves like a CoAP client as defined in {{Section 3.2 of I-D.ietf-core-groupcomm-bis}}, with the following additions.